ohnit/learnxinyminutes-docs/go.html.markdown

 }

 func learnErrorHandling() {
-	// ", ok" idiom used to tell if something worked or not. m := map[int]string{3: "three", 4: "four"}
+	// `, ok` idiom used to tell if something worked or not. m := map[int]string{3: "three", 4: "four"}
 	if x, ok := m[1]; !ok { // ok will be false because 1 is not in the map. fmt.Println("no one there")